CAP reform: Shepherd and steward of the land

 The changing economic climate means it is increasingly difficult to explain to taxpayers why rich landowners with profitable farms receive so much public money.
 The Duke of Westminister, for instance, received a reported £5.8m pounds over the 10 years to 2009.

-But the UK does support EU proposals to make more farm subsidies less dependent on the food a farmer produces, and more dependent on "public goods" - for instance, on how farmers treat biodiversity, natural habitats and the landscape.'No profit'
+But the UK does support EU proposals to make more farm subsidies less dependent on the food a farmer produces, and more dependent on "public goods" - for instance, on how farmers treat biodiversity, natural habitats and the landscape.

 Minister of State for Agriculture and Food Jim Paice said: "Yes we want to spend less on the CAP and less on the whole European budget.